Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Before we get started, I want to make sure you’ll stick around.
 Therefore, let me share my quick story about how I used Pinterest to grow my blog.

-My blog was getting around 500 daily visitors but the traffic wasn’t really growing much.
+My blog was getting around 500 daily visitors, but the traffic wasn’t growing fast enough.

-That was until I discovered Pinterest and a little magic tool called Tailwind – which I’ll come back to later.
+That was until I discovered Pinterest and a little magic tool called Tailwind (which I’ll come back to later).
+No worries, whether you end up using Tailwind is entirely up to you.

-Once I figure out the right Pinterest strategy, I doubled my blog traffic in just six weeks:
+Once I figured out how to really use Pinterest the right way, I doubled my blog traffic in just six weeks:

-But the results were just way too good to hide!
-I didn’t want to keep these amazing tips from you – which is why you’re reading this now.
+Obviously, the results were just way too good to keep to myself — which is why you’re reading this now.

-Today I’ll reveal 15 insanely effective Pinterest traffic techniques you can use right now to double your blog traffic.
+Hence, this article covers all the lessons I learned about how you can make Pinterest work for you.
+I’ll reveal 15 effective Pinterest traffic techniques you can use right now to leverage your blog traffic faster.

 How is Pinterest different from other blog traffic tools?

-Are you using social media to grow your blog?
-Perhaps you are familiar with:
+Are you using social media to grow your traffic?
+Perhaps you’re actively using some of these:

 - Facebook groups